crisla/TenMoCoS/README.md

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *
-* Tenure of Mothers during Covid in Spain Project
+* The Effects of Covid-19 on Couples' Jobs Tenure: Mothers Have it Worse
 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *

-This repository has the code for "Couples' Job Tenures and Contracts in Times of Covid", By
+This repository has the code for "The Effects of Covid-19 on Couples' Jobs Tenure: Mothers Have it Worse ", By
 Cristina Lafuente (clafuentemar@gmail.com), Astrid Ruland (astrid.ruland@eui.eu),
 Raul Santaeulalia-Llopis (loraulet@gmail.com) and Ludo Visschers (ludo.visschers@ed.ac.uk)